sidbhaskar/Synapse.io/README.md

 #### What is Synapse.io in general?
 Synapse.io is a mobile application that allows users to query databases using natural language.
 It uses advanced AI technology (Llama 2) to interpret everyday language and convert it into database queries, making data access and analysis accessible to non-technical users.

-#### What platforms does Synapse.io work on?
-Synapse.io is built using Flutter, which means it's compatible with both iOS and Android devices.
-Users can download and use the app on smartphones and tablets running either of these operating systems.

-#### How can I use Synapse.io?
-To use Synapse.io, simply download the app from your device's app store (iOS App Store or Google Play Store).
-Once installed, you can connect it to your database (following the in-app instructions), and then start asking questions in plain English.
-The app will interpret your questions, query the database, and present the results in an easy-to-understand format.

 #### Who is the target audience for Synapse.io?
 Synapse.io is designed for a wide range of users who need to access and analyze data but may not have technical database query skills.
 This includes: